Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-The key component in the proposed formulation is the introduction of the multi-fidelity likelihood, which allows us to avoid expensive HF likelihood evaluations.
-To this end, we introduce $\Zlf(\bx)$ which consists of the LF model outputs $\Ylf(\bx)$ and the evaluated input field $X(\bx)$, \ie $\Zlf(\bx):=[\Ylf(\bx), X(\bx)]$.
+which in general consists of the LF model outputs $\Ylf$ as well as a set of features of the input $\bx$ , which we denote with $\mathbf{X}(\mathbf{x})$.
 Here, $X$ represents the values of the (spatial) input fields at the same spatial coordinates $\{\bc_i\}|_{i=1}^{n}$ at which the output fields $\Ylf(\bx)$ are evaluated, and $\bx$ is a high-dimensional parameterization of these (input) fields.
-The discrete input field values $X$ and the field's parameterization $\bx$ (our model input) are related by a finite element representation (see Remark \ref{rem: fe_approx_fields} or our associated publication \cite{nitzler2025highdimsvi} for more details).
+The discrete input field values $X$ and the field's parameterization $\bx$ (our model input) are related by a FE representation (see Remark \ref{rem: fe_approx_fields} for more details).
+We posit the density $p(\Yhf | \Zlf(\bx))$, \ie a stochastic map that, given the lower-fidelity features for a certain input value, attempts to predict the corresponding HF outputs.
+We call this stochastic map the multi-fidelity conditional (MF conditional).
+Since $\Zlf$ filters the full input $\bx$, resulting in information loss, the predictions will be fraught with uncertainties, which this density quantifies.
+With the help of this density, we define the \textbf{multi-fidelity likelihood}:

-\begin{remark}[Finite element representations of random fields] Finite element (FE) representations offer a flexible, geometry-adaptable approach for approximating random fields.
+\begin{remark}[Finite element representations of random fields] FE representations offer a flexible, geometry-adaptable approach for approximating random fields.
 The localized FE basis leads to sparse matrices, simplifying adjoint computations, as gradients are only supported locally.
-Moreover, the posterior field's covariance, when approximated with the local FE bases, typically exhibits a diagonal-dominant structure, making Gaussian variational inference (see Section~\ref{sec: svi}) both efficient and scalable.
+Moreover, the posterior field's covariance, when approximated with the local FE bases, typically exhibits a diagonal-dominant structure, making Gaussian VI (see Section~\ref{sec: svi}) both efficient and scalable.
 In contrast to global expansions (e.g., Fourier or Karhunen–Lo\`eve), FE bases can represent arbitrary, high-frequency, or even discontinuous fields.

-A finite element representation of a random (potentially vector-valued) field implies the following parameterization:
+A FE representation of a random (potentially vector-valued) field implies the following parameterization: